hamedrazavi/hamedrazavi.github.io/articles/rental_analysis.md

 ![gdf_laus](/data/srazavi/working_on_myself/data_science/web_api/rental_analysis_switzerland/data/gdf_laus.jpg)

-While ``geopandas`` can plot such minimal maps, I would like to have a Choropleth interactive map (where you can hover over the map see the rental results) and a bit nicer than this one.
-That is why I decided to use the use the [Altair](https://github.com/hamedrazavi/altair_quick_tutorial) library.
+While ``geopandas`` can plot such minimal maps, I would like to have a Choropleth interactive map (where you can hover over the map see the rental results) that also looks a bit nicer than this one.
+To create such a map I decided to use the use the [Altair](https://github.com/hamedrazavi/altair_quick_tutorial) library.

-## Interactive Choropleth map embedded with rental data
+## Create interactive Choropleth map embedded with rental data

 First off, let's merge the ``gdf_laus`` dataframe which only contains geographical data with ``zipVsRentMean`` Pandas dataframe which included the rental data for each zip-code in Lausanne: